My name is Ken, I’m an Alcoholic

-Losing The Battle
+Fighting The Battle

 Start at the Beginning

 I, however, did not fair as well.
 I ended up hospitalized three times due to my high level of alcohol in my system.
 Once, I crashed my car into a concrete median on a high speed interstate; totaled it completely, and beyond any earthly explanation, survived with only bruised ribs, a big gash on my forehead and a sprained neck.

 Hopefully a Happy Ending

 So, what was it like to be in jail?
 Very humbling.
 Very scary.
 Very uncomfortable.
 No one treats you like a normal person..
 You have little, if any privacy.
 I had cell mates of all race, creed, age and nationality.
 Some were mentally unstable.
 My commode was right there in my cell.
-It's a cold, gray, hard, steel creature that is attached to a Jail’s version of a sink.
+It's a cold, gray, hard, steel creature that is attached to a jail’s version of a sink.

 You see, I have a new freedom.
 A freedom beyond any I talked about when I ended my 15 day jail stay.
 I have a freedom from the most dangerous antagonist that I will ever face.
-I am free from the desire to drink.